Gerald Bubis

 Gerald B. Bubis (June 7, 1924 – August 21, 2015) was a Canadian-American academic, author, and advocate for peace in the Israeli-Palestinian conflict.
 A professor at the Hebrew Union College-Jewish Institute of Religion (HUC-JIR), he was the founding director of its School of Jewish Communal Service (now the Zelikow School of Jewish Nonprofit Management).
-Bubis played a significant role in shaping the field of Jewish communal service and advocating for a two-state solution between Israel and Palestine.
+Bubis was a leader in Jewish communal service and an early advocate of a two-state solution to the Israeli-Palestinian conflict.

 Early life and education

 Born in Winnipeg, Canada, in 1924, Bubis grew up in Minneapolis, Minnesota, after moving there at the age of eleven with his sister and mother, who was divorced.
 His father had abandoned the family due to legal troubles.

 Bubis enlisted in the United States Army in 1943, where he trained as a combat engineer, specializing in removing land mines.
 However, just before his unit was deployed overseas, he was reassigned to train new recruits.
 He later learned that his original unit was killed in action on the Italian front.

 Following his military service, Bubis earned a Bachelor's degree and a Master of Social Work, both from the University of Minnesota.
-His experiences in social work and Jewish community centers formed the foundation of his career in Jewish communal service.

 Career

 His first position after college was with Hillel at the University of Minnesota, and then he went on to work at Jewish Community Centers in various cities including Minneapolis, Oakland, and Long Beach.
 In 1968, at the invitation of the Hebrew Union College-Jewish Institute of Religion (HUC-JIR), Bubis founded the School of Jewish Communal Service on the Los Angeles campus.
-The school was designed to educate professionals who would go on to serve the Jewish community in leadership roles.
-The program became a model for Jewish communal leadership and nonprofit management and was eventually renamed the Zelikow School of Jewish Nonprofit Management.
+The school trained professionals for leadership positions in Jewish communal organizations.
+The program was eventually renamed the Zelikow School of Jewish Nonprofit Management.
 Bubis led the school until his retirement in 1989, at which time he was appointed as the Alfred Gottschalk Professor Emeritus of Jewish Communal Studies.

-Bubis was an active author, writing around 170 academic papers and 14 books, including Growing Jews and The Director Had a Heart Attack and the President Resigned: Board-Staff Relations for the 21st Century.
+Bubis wrote approximately 170 academic papers and 14 books, including Growing Jews and The Director Had a Heart Attack and the President Resigned: Board-Staff Relations for the 21st Century.
 His work often addressed topics like Jewish identity, nonprofit governance, and Israel-Diaspora relations.